vinceq-usgs/dyfi4/docs/product-guide.rst

 Graph Products
 ==============

+Note that a static image is no longer provided by DYFI.
+The USGS Event Pages are expected to take this data and render it on a browser via the :obj:`D3` visualization package.

+Instead, the graph data is packaged in a JSON file.
+Each dataset is stored in a **dataset** array (see details of each file below), along with the title and x and y axis labels for plotting.

 Distance vs Intensity Datafile ..............................

 Filename: dyfi_plot_atten.json

 This file is a summary of the DYFI data in a format suitable for plotting in a graph that compares intensity with distance.
 The **x** axis in each dataset is **epicentral distance**.
 The **y** axis is intensity.
 Data that is deemed suspect of filtered out is not included in these datasets.

-Note that a static image is no longer provided by DYFI.
-The USGS Event Pages are expected to take this data and render it on a browser via the :obj:D3 graphical package.

 The datasets included in this file are: